YellowMinionPlannet/Notes/OfficialDoc_NuGet.md

 `$(MSBUildProjectExtensionPath)` which default value is 'obj', is where asset file locates.
 DO NOT includes this file in to source control.

 ## Dependency resolution rules

+- lowest applicable version
+  - unless declared as floating, it follows lowest possible version rule.

+- floating versions
+  - use `*` to say use the latest version, for example, `4.*` means use the latest, not lowest,  4.x version.

+- direct dependency wins
+  - if you specify a package version at direct dependency level, it overrides transitive package version specification.
+  - watch out for package downgrade, you will receive a warning.

+- when a package only appears in in-direct level, it still follow lowest version of the cousin package version specification.